holly257/DSA-Stack-and-Queue/README.md

     - Remove Spock from the queue and display the resulting queue.

 #### Next
-7. Create a queue class using Doubly linked List

 8. Queue implementation using a stack
 9. Square dance pairing
 10. The Ophidian Bank